runtimeverification/riscv-semantics/src/kriscv/kdist/riscv-semantics/riscv.md

    rule <instrs> FENCE.TSO => .K ...</instrs>
 ```
-Finally, as we do not model the external execution environment, we leave the `ECALL` and `EBREAK` instructions unevaluated.
+As we do not model the external execution environment, we leave the `ECALL` and `EBREAK` instructions unevaluated.
 ```k
 endmodule
 ```